What are agile principles?

 9. Continuous attention to technical excellence and good design enhances agility.

-10. Simplicity – the art of maximising the amount of work not done – is essential.
+10. Simplicity – the art of maximizing the amount of work not done – is essential.

 11. The best architectures, requirements, and designs emerge from self-organizing teams.

-12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.
+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 At Dekra, we reduced software development to rapid seven-week cycles.
 Dekra’s Ops Director, Alex Underwood, said “During the period we have been working with Freeman Clarke, we have invested in IT products to bring ever higher levels of value and service to our clients.
 This has paid off in our market expansion and diversification.”